jstritch/easy-git-annex/README.md

 ```

 The JavaScript bind function may be used to pass `this` and other parameters
-to a callback as shown in the JavaScript example below.
+to a callback as shown in the JavaScript fragment below.

 ```javascript
 function onAnnexOut(data) { console.log(`gitAnnexOut: ${this.something} ${data}`); }